-You will find what companies this includes and give your consent via a link on My page.
+You will find what companies this includes and give your consent on the My settings webpage.

 Your address where you are registered in the Swedish Population Register is imported to Ladok from the Swedish Tax Agency every week.
 To change that address, turn to the Swedish Tax Agency.
 The information related to your studies that you can change via the link below are:

 Postal address, if you live on an address other than where you are registered

 Email address for communications with the university about your studies

 Are you or have you been studying at another university or university college in Sweden?
 If so, you may want to know that the contact details you enter here are the same that will be shown for these universities or university colleges.
 Please check your contact information to ensure that the university can contact you as you please.